a1exxd0/HaDoLibrary/README.md

 Example usages are stored in src folder to run.
 See "XorModel.cpp", for example.

-Looking to properly integrate unit testing functionality for smoother scalability in future.

 # Usage
 You'll need the Eigen library inside of your project, as well as everything in the HaDo/ subdirectory.
 See the Makefile for a general idea of how to compile it all.
 Use "-fopenmp" for compilation with multithreading enabled, if you have OpenMP installed on your system.
 The MakeFile provided gives an example using 'make omp' as a target.